openstack-archive/git-upstream/README.rst

-Once the list of changes to be re-applied has been determined (and those to be dropped have been pruned), the tool can open an editor (controlled by your git editor settings) for users to review those changes to be made and allow them to perform further operations such as re-ordering, dropping of obsolete changes, squashing.
+Once the list of changes to be re-applied has been determined (and those to be dropped have been pruned), the tool can open an editor (controlled by a user's git editor settings) for users to review those changes to be made and allow them to perform further operations such as re-ordering, dropping of obsolete changes, and squashing.

 -  **Dropping local changes**